-How profitable a bank is has an effect on its long-term survivability.
-Earnings can be retained by the bank, giving a boost to its capital cushion, or be used to deal with problematic loans, likely making the bank better able to withstand economic shocks.
-Obviously, banks that are losing money are less able to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in tough times.
+Losses, on the other hand, reduce a bank's ability to do those things.

-On Bankrate's earnings test, Banco Popular North America scored 0 out of a possible 30, less than the national average of 16.06.
+Banco Popular North America scored 0 out of a possible 30 on Bankrate's test of earnings, failing to reach the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one widely used measure of a bank's earnings.
+One important measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
 The most recent annualized quarterly return on equity for Banco Popular North America was -8.53 percent, below the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank recorded net income of $-153.8 million on total equity of $1.66 billion.
 The bank reported an annualized return on average assets, or ROA, of -1.71 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.